2️⃣ Black-box Analysis

 where $A^c$ only includes rollouts where the resampled sentence was different enough.

-This is the same as the resampling importance (and we'll use the same data), but with one difference: we filter out all resampled rollouts where the first resampled chunk $T_i$ is sufficiently different from the chunk $S_i$ which it replaces.
-In this case, sufficiently different means having an embedding cosine similarity of less than 0.8, using our embedding model from earlier.
+This is the same as the resampling importance (and we'll use the same data), but with one difference: we only keep resampled rollouts where the first resampled chunk $T_i$ is sufficiently different from the chunk $S_i$ which it replaces.
+Specifically, we discard rollouts where the embedding cosine similarity is 0.8 or above (i.e., too similar), keeping only those where the resampled chunk actually represents a different reasoning path.

 The intuition for this metric: if resampling importance told us the effect when we choose a different sentence than $S_i$, then counterfactual importance tells us the effect when we choose a different reasoning path than represented by $S_i$.
 Low cosine similarity in this case is a proxy for the reasoning paths being very different (rather than just light rephrasings of what is essentially the same reasoning step).